songwellxie/songwellxie.github.io/research.md

 * Three-Phase Grid-Connected Inverter of PV

-At the begining of 2015, I joined the laboratory led by Prof. Yong Wang, to get some primary experience of power electronics.
-I am working on a new topology based on traditional three-level neutral-point clamped inverter theory and confirm it in practice, as a sub-project of the project "A study of Self-adaptive Digital drive of Multi-MW Wind Power Converters"supervised by Prof.Wang of NSF China.
+Led by Prof. Yong Wang, I am working on a new topology based on traditional three-level neutral-point clamped inverter theory and confirm it in practice, as a sub-project of the project "A study of Self-adaptive Digital drive of Multi-MW Wind Power Converters"supervised by Prof.Wang of NSF China.
 The new topology expects to improve the working efficiency and eliminate the dead interval.

 ### Inter-filed